magicismight/magicismight.github.io/source/_posts/Create-cli-tool-with-typescript.md

 tags:
 ---

-# Create cli tool with typescript.
+How to create a node.js cli tool with typescript:

-1. Specify a JavaScript file for 'bin' in package.json
+1. Specify a JavaScript file for `bin` in `package.json`

 ``` JSON
 "name": "some-cli-tool-name",